HOW TO KEEP YOUR LIVER HEALTHY

 Dark urine - a usual sign of lack of water in your body or dehydration.
 It May be caused by not having enough water in the body or liver failure.

 Ways to keep your Liver Healthy

-Keep healthy personal hygiene - don't share your personal hygiene items like razors, toothbrushes, and nail clippers that can carry microscopic levels of blood or other body fluids that may cause contamination.
+Don't share your hygiene items like razors, toothbrushes, and nail clippers that can carry microscopic levels of blood or other body fluids that may cause contamination.

-Have a regular massage - massage can provide pressure on your skin to improve blood circulation and oxygenation to the liver. which results in relieving constipation, reducing pain, and cleansing the liver. massage also improves liver function and overcome the symptoms that are associated with fatty disease and other liver bad conditions.
+Massage can provide pressure on your skin to improve blood circulation and oxygenation to the liver. which results in relieving constipation, reducing pain, and cleansing the liver. massage also improves liver function and overcomes the symptoms that are associated with fatty disease and other liver bad conditions.

 Medcursor offers a wide array of healthcare products for every individual needs such as Massage Gun, Foot massager and Neck massager.
 You can do a self-massage with convenience and take advantage of all the health benefits of a massage in the comfort of your home or wherever you go.